 Contact IFRE now to learn more about becoming a medical volunteer in Costa Rica!

-If you lack the medical background for this project, don’t worry, there’s plenty of other ways for you to contribute in this amazing place.
-You can
+If you lack the medical background for this project, don’t worry, there’s plenty of other ways for you to contribute to this amazing place.
+You can join our following projects.

 Other Medical Projects Worldwide